We're multiplying our efforts

 From Head of School Sandi Wollum

-We are thrilled to announce the launch of our new outreach program, SeaburySquared: The Center for Gifted Education.
+We are thrilled to continue our outreach program, SeaburySquared: The Center for Gifted Education.
 Seabury has long recognized the importance of sharing our expertise in meeting the needs of highly capable students with the community.
 We believe that every child deserves to learn something new at school every day, and that for highly capable children, that often isn’t the case in typical school programs.
 Seabury has offered summer programs for kids and programs for parents and educators, such as our annual speaker series, because we know that resources for these incredible kids are limited.
-SeaburySquared will allow us to build on these popular programs and truly become a resource center for highly capable children of all ages, as well as for parents and educators of these students.
+SeaburySquared allows us to build on these popular programs and truly become a resource center for highly capable children of all ages, as well as for parents and educators of these students.
 Kids will have the chance to participate in enrichment programs that stretch the imagination and provide engaging, challenging experiences in areas such as technology, the arts, writing and the sciences.
 Parents will have the opportunity to come together with other parents of gifted children to support each other through the unique challenges of raising kids who are bright, sensitive, inquisitive and intense.
 As the center grows, we look forward to also being a resource for teachers, understanding that most do not have specific training in differentiating for highly capable children and often operate with myths and stereotypes about these children that can be detrimental to their learning and growth.

-Over the course of the 2017-2018 school year, look for classes for children from pre-k through middle school at both of Seabury’s campuses.
-Classes will eventually be offered after school, on weekends and over school breaks.
-We plan to expand our Gifted Education Speaker Series, and offer more programs for parents.
-Beginning in the 2018-2019 school year, look for teacher training programs as well.
+Over the course of the 2018-2019 school year, look for classes for children from pre-k through middle school at both of Seabury’s campuses.
+Classes include after school programs, clubs, weekend workshops, and school break camps.
+We plan to expand our Gifted Education Speaker Series, parent education opportunities, as well as a teacher training programs in the near future.